State Laws

 - Affidavit of Attesting Witness (if required)

-Once filed, the judge will issue a Limited Judgment and Letters Testamentary, allowing the petitioner to act as executor.[5]
-The executor must publish and send a notice of probate to interested persons, send a notice of claim deadline to creditors, and file both notices in court along with proof of publication and delivery and an Inventory.[6]
+If the petition is granted, the judge will issue a Limited Judgment and Letters Testamentary, allowing the petitioner to act as executor.[5]
+The executor must publish and send a notice of probate proceedings to interested persons, send a notice of claim deadline to claimants, and file both notices.[6]
+Proof of publication and delivery, and an Inventory must also be filed.[7]

 After settling probate expenses, the executor must file a Final Accounting (Form 9.160) (or if waived, a Verified Statement).[8]
 The judge will issue a Judgment of Final Distribution, after which the executor must distribute the estate and record each distribution in a receipt signed by the recipient.[9]
 To finalize, the executor must file the receipts with the court.[10]